jsburckhardt/devcontainer-features/README.md

 ### `skopeo`

-Running `skopeo` inside the built container will print the help menu of notation.
+Running `skopeo` inside the built container will print the help menu of skopeo.

 ```jsonc
 {